aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 </html>
 ```

-> When serving from GitHub pages this `404.html` file will be served when Auth0 redirects after a login as the callback URL, in `client_variables.js`, points to a path that does not exist within our SPWA.
+> When serving from GitHub pages this `404.html` file will be served when Auth0 redirects after a login, as the callback URL, in `auth0-variables.js`, points to a path that does not exist within our SPWA.
 >
-> When the 404 page is served it will store the callback url (which will have the access token returned by Auth0 on it) into a property of the `sessionStorage` object and then it will redirect to the root of the SPWA immediately.
+> When the 404 page is served it will store the callback url (which will have the access token returned by Auth0 on it) into the `redirect` property of the `sessionStorage` object (available to access through the `window` object e.g. `window.sessionStorage.redirect = "accessToken=iuo124l981yqly19yquet..."`) and then it will redirect to the root of the SPWA immediately.
 >
-> After the redirect happens, the next step in the logic of the auth service will execute a local login which will save the access token amongst a few other things that Auth0 returns to us after a login.
+> After the redirect happens, the next step in the logic of the authentication service will execute a local login which will save the access token amongst a few other things that Auth0 returns to us after a login.
 >
 > Then the SPWA transitions to the `callback` state.
 The `callback` state then redirects immediately to the `admin` state which is where we want the user to go if they have successfully authenticated.
+>
+> The extra step of transitioning to the callback state is to get rid of a `#` at the end of the URL which is leftover from when the authentication service parses the access token.

 #### Protecting the access token

 The access token returned by Auth0 is needed to successfully make requests to the API.
-After the SPWA's authentication service has got a hold of it, as well as the other things that are sent back with it, it needs to be deleted.
+After the SPWA's authentication service has got a hold of it, as well as the other things that are sent back with it, it needs to be **deleted**.
 This is done in the `index.html` file as we have set our redirect in the `404.html` file to be WildLoggingAndAdmin/ which is the base URL of the SPWA.

 ### index.html